Basic Search

 S → README → Esc

-# Find markdown documentation
+# Find all markdown docs, then sort alphabetically

-S → .md → Esc
+S → .md → Esc → T → Select "Name: A to Z"

 # Find specific docs